Tao Kan

 Tao Kan (陶侃 (Táo Kǎn)) (259 – 30 July 334), courtesy name Shixing (士行), formally Duke Huan of Changsha (長沙桓公), was a Chinese military general and politician during the Jin dynasty.
 He was the great-grandfather of the Jin Dynasty poet Tao Yuanming.

 Early career

-Tao Kan was born under the rule of Eastern Wu, and his father was an Eastern Wu general.
-Early in his career, he was a low-level county official, but subsequently on the recommendation of the commandery governor Zhang Kui (張夔), he was sent to the Jin prime minister Zhang Hua for commission; however, Zhang Hua, who did not favor people from former Eastern Wu lands, did not give him a commission, and he ended up serving on staff of the general Sun Xiu (孫秀, not to be confused with the Eastern Wu emperor or Sima Lun's advisor), a member of the Eastern Wu imperial household.
+Tao Kan was born under the rule of Eastern Wu, and his father Tao Dan (陶丹) was an Eastern Wu general.
+Early in his career, he was a low-level county official, but subsequently on the recommendation of the commandery governor Zhang Kui (張夔), he was sent to the Jin prime minister Zhang Hua for commission; however, Zhang Hua, who did not favor people from former Eastern Wu lands, did not give him a commission, and he ended up serving on staff of the general Sun Xiu (孫秀, not to be confused with the Eastern Wu emperor or Sima Lun's advisor), a member of the Eastern Wu imperial household (being the grandson of Sun Kuang).